AniketRajpoot/Automated-Headline-and-Sentiment-Generator/README.md

 - [:heavy_check_mark:] [Headline Generation : **MT5**](Headline_generation_code/)

 ## Features to be implemented
-- [ ] Implementation of scripts for headline generation and sentiment extraction.
+- [:white_check_mark:] Implementation of scripts for headline generation and sentiment extraction.
-- [ ] Implementation of complete single pipeline performing all the three steps in order.
+- [:white_check_mark:] Implementation of complete single pipeline performing all the three steps in order.

 # Setup